Nico.

 We saw a unique opportunity: bring the stock market to Romania in a familiar, social setting.

 Instead of complex charts and intimidating terminology, people would learn financial concepts while having a beer with friends.
+Popular drinks get more expensive.
+Less popular ones become cheaper.
+Every 15 minutes the market updates, creating a living, breathing demonstration of supply and demand.

 How It Works